 Electricity is invisible to us, but for some species it is like a traffic signal that guides them toward their objective.
-Sharks and other fish can detect it thanks to a set of channels filled with a gelatinous material, which are open to the exterior through pores in the skin.
-These organs, which sharks have on the head, are called Lorenzini blisters.
+Sharks and other fish can detect it thanks to a set of canals filled with a gelatinous material, which are open to the exterior through pores in the skin.
+These organs, which sharks have on the head, are called ampullae of Lorenzini.
 A similar system is present in the curious beak of the platypus, with which they can locate their prey in deep and turbid waters.
 Platypuses and echidnas are the only mammals with this system, but the Guiana dolphin, which inhabits the Atlantic coasts of Central and South America, is also able to detect the electricity of nearby fish through holes in its snout that other mammals use to house whiskers.

 A curious case is that of bumblebees.
 In 2016, a study found that these insects accumulate a positive charge during flight, and that the attraction to the negative charge of the flowers moves the hairs of their legs, which helps the bumblebee to locate its target.
 The pollinated flowers then change their electrical charge, thereby averting other insects from visiting the same flower.